orivann/aquapump-app/docs/k8s-diagnosis-report.md

 ## Next Steps

-- Re-run the diagnostics once `kubectl`/`helm` are available to confirm MetalLB, ingress-nginx, and Argo CD exposure.
+- Re-run the diagnostics once `kubectl`/`helm` are available to confirm ingress-nginx and the AWS load balancer endpoints that front Argo CD and the applications.
 - After confirming external IPs/DNS, enable TLS (e.g., via cert-manager) for `aqua-pump.net`, `api.aqua-pump.net`, and `argocd.aqua-pump.net`.
-- Proceed to the Terraform stage (EC2 + K3s bootstrap + S3 backend) only after the Kubernetes layer is validated.
+- Proceed to the Terraform stage (EKS bootstrap + S3/DynamoDB state backend) only after the Kubernetes layer is validated.